Alexandra Park

 Tennis at Alexandra Park

 These four, outdoor floodlit tennis courts are have just been repainted ready for Wimbledon season so should be looking ship-shape.
-Book them online for £3/£4 an hour here.
-You can sign up for adult coaching sessions on Wednesday evenings, and junior coaching on Thursday evenings (both £20 a month) here.
-There are also free sessions for 12-year-olds and over on Saturdays.
-Details here.
+You can book Alexandra Park tennis courts online for £3–£4 per hour.
+For those looking to improve their game, sign up for Manchester park coaching sessions, with adult coaching sessions on Wednesday evenings, and junior coaching on Thursday evenings (both £20 a month.)
+There are also free Saturday tennis sessions available for ages 12 and over.

 Subscribe to the Confidential Guides newsletter